VRHIKKY/VketCloudSDK_Documents/docs/troubleshooting/MultiplayerTroubleshooting.en.md

 !!! info "Checklist for When Multiplayer is Not Working (or You Can't Enter the World)"
     - Can you play multiplayer in your own environment?
-    - Is the network environment special (e.g., tethering, company Ethernet based on a mobile connection, etc.)?
+    - Is the network environment special (e.g., tethering, Ethernet based on a mobile connection, etc.)?
     - Does the connected device have a microphone?
     - Is there a gamepad with a limited number of buttons connected to the device?
     - Is there any security software running on the connected device?
-    - In the playground environment, is the world ID not set to 'world'?